haiiliin/abqpy/docs/source/user/output/python/examples.md

 abaqus job=singleTriangularElementModel
 ```

-The results from running the script twice using the single triangular-element model, changing the radius of the sphere, and writing the data back to the original output database are shown in {numref}`cmd-odb-api-acousticviz`
+The results from running the script twice using the single triangular-element model, changing the radius of the sphere, and writing the data back to the original output database are shown in [](#cmd-odb-api-acousticviz)

 (cmd-odb-api-acousticviz)=